spmbt/jsonComm/README.md

 ## JSON with comments and change values

-***jsonComm format of data*** is multiline string format like JSON or YAML but it have single line and multiline comments.
+***jsonComm format of data*** is multiline string format like JSON or YAML but it have single line or multiline comments.

 ***jsonComm object*** contains methods for

 * convert data to JSON string without comments
 * convert to JSON with comments added before associated key-value pairs
-* change of values of unique keys
+* change of values of unique keys with keeping comments
 * convert jsonComm string from/to Yaml or XML.

 [Screenshots](http://spmbt.github.io/jsonComm/) of test; [online test page](http://spmbt.github.io/jsonComm/TEST/jsonCommTest.htm).